Preconception Matters, Too: EDC Impacts on Reproductive Health and Development

 The “Generation Chemical” webinar series is brought to you in partnership with the Collaborative on Health and the Environment(CHE) and the University of California, San Francisco Program on Reproductive Health and the Environment (PRHE),the International Federation of Gynecology and Obstetrics(FIGO), Alliance of Nurses for Healthy Environments (ANHE), Endocrine Society, the International Federation of Fertility Societies (IFFS), and UCSF’s Environment Research and Translation for Health Center (EaRTH).

-This webinar will be moderated by Janet Hall, MD, MS, Clinical Director and Head of the Reproductive Physiology and Pathophysiology Group, NIEHS.
-It will last for 70 minutes and will be recorded for our call and webinar archive.
+This webinar was moderated by Janet Hall, MD, MS, Clinical Director and Head of the Reproductive Physiology and Pathophysiology Group, NIEHS.
+It lasted for 70 minutes and was recorded for our call and webinar archive.